advbet/sseserver/README.md

 ## Notice

-Make sure your HTTP server `WriteTimeout` is bigger than Stream `Lifetime`, otherwise connections will be closed from HTTP server side and front will not be able to receive events.
+Make sure your HTTP server `WriteTimeout` is bigger than Stream `Lifetime`, otherwise connections will be closed from HTTP server side and clients will not be able to receive events.

 ## Examples